Five Handy Proofreading Tips And Tricks For Writers And Authors

 As a writer, you should have a good idea of the types of errors or typos you make repetitively, so use Find to track them down.

-Words that are overused such as like, just, really, actually, or Oh, can also be found quickly.
+Overused words, such as like, just, really, actually, or Oh, can also be found quickly.

-When you have completed your first chapter, you should have a solid list of your spelling, punctuation, and grammar errors that you need to check for in subsequent chapters.
+When you have completed your first chapter, you should have a solid list of spelling, punctuation, and grammar errors that you need to check for in subsequent chapters.

 There are many alternatives and choices.